 We are proud to have built positive working relationships with organisations who deliver care and support in care homes, domiciliary care services and supported living settings across Flintshire, and we regularly meet together to have open discussions and share information through quarterly Provider Meetings.
 Over the past year we have spoken with providers at length about, fees, training and social value amongst other things.
 We have also fed their views and comments back in to our consultation responses on the Regulation & Inspection of Social Care (Wales) Act and the development of a Health & Social Care Workforce Strategy.
 We are committed to ensuring that local provider's voices are heard alongside our own.

-We continue to communicate with the providers between meetings via email and each care home is assigned an officer to support them to deliver person centred services Jim Ibell, Ambassador for the Alzheimer's Society and a Flintshire resident living with dementia, said:
+We continue to communicate with the providers between meetings via email and each care home is assigned an officer to support them to deliver person centred services through Progress for Providers, and with any challenges they encounter.